Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 public static void GetUrlVariables(AdobeGetUrlVariables callback)
 ```

-* _callback_ is a callback containing the url varaibles in query parameter form if the `GetUrlVariables` API executed without any errors.
+* _callback_ is a callback containing the url variables in query parameter form if the `GetUrlVariables` API executed without any errors.

 **Example**